 Wine rated (2026 guide) 93/100

-Composed of 60% Grenache and 40% Syrah, aged for one year, 40% in two-year-old barrels and 60% in vats, the Cairanne Vieilles Vignes 2024 offers aromas of blackberries, peppery garrigue, spices, and roasted meats.
+Made from 60% Grenache and 40% Syrah, aged for one year—40% in two-year-old barrels and 60% in tanks—the 2024 Cairanne Vieilles Vignes offers aromas of blackberries, peppery garrigue, spices, and roasted meats.
 It is medium-bodied to full-bodied, beautifully concentrated, with ripe tannins and a lovely finish.
-I enjoy it very much today, but it should continue to improve for another 10 to 12 years.
-Drink between 2026 and 2037.
+I’m really enjoying it now, but it should continue to improve for another 10 to 12 years.
+Best enjoyed between 2026 and 2037.

 Customer rating